 Waivers: The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals and synthetic organic chemicals.
-Our system received a monitoring waiver for asbestos and has received waivers for synthetic organic chemicals in the past, however NJDEP has not yet issued synthetic organic chemical waivers for the current compliance period.
+Our system received waivers for asbestos and synthetic organic chemicals.

-For Additional Information: If you have any questions about this report or concerning your water quality, please contact Princeton Child Development Institute at (609)924-6280.
+For Additional Information: If you have any questions about this report or concerning your water quality, please contact Princeton Child Development Institute at (609)924-6280 because we do not hold regular public meetings.
 We want our valued customers to be informed about their water quality.